AmyLee91/IAPTestingDemo/IAPHelper/README.md

 When you get a *.purchased* or *.restored* transaction simply add the product identifier for the product to a list of purchased products that your app maintains.
 The list should be persisted in a database, or even UserDefaults.
 Clearly, this is a far less secure approach than doing receipt validation.
 However, you may decide that a particular app doesn't warrant the greater protection and associated complexity provided by receipt validation.
-See [Basic Example](#Basic-Example) below for an example.
+See [Basic Example](#Basic-Example) below for an example of this approach.

 ### Sandbox accounts
 Prior to Xcode 12, in order to test in-app purchases you needed to create multiple sandbox test accounts in App Store Connect.